xzuttz/efcore-buffer-flush/README.md

-# What is Entity Framework Plus Buffer Flush
+# What is Entity Framework Buffer Flush

 This is an extension to the [Entity Framework Plus (and Extensions) library](https://entityframework-plus.net/), which can buffer changes locally, before persisting them in the database.
 Every EFPlus operation has a corresponding `Maybe` operation, which has a batch size.
 When the batch size is reached, the library will flush the internal cache and persist the changes.